ON THIS PAGE

 deny-configuration = “.*”

-statement is used, all the other desired configurations should be allowed using theallow-configuration
+statement, you must allow all the desired configurations using theallow-configuration

 statement.
-This can affect the allowed regular expressions buffer limit for theallow-configuration
+However, this configuration can affect the allowed regular expressions buffer limit for theallow-configuration

-When you specify regular expression for commands and configuration statements, pay close attention to the following examples, as regular expression with invalid syntax might not produce the desired results, even if the configuration is committed without any error.
+When you specify regular expressions for commands and configuration statements, pay close attention to the following examples.
+A regular expression with invalid syntax might not produce the desired results, even if the configuration is committed without any error.

 and [edit vlans]